Alexey Shved: Khimki (2015–2021)

 On July 16, 2015, Shved returned to Russia, and signed a three-year contract with Khimki.
 The contract was worth $10.2 million net income over three years.
 On March 27, 2017, Shved was named the European-wide second tier level EuroCup's season MVP.
 He was the first player in EuroCup history to average at least 22 points, 5 assists, and 4 rebounds per game in the same season.
 Shved was awarded the VTB United League MVP award for the 2016–17 season.

 In July 2017, Shved extended his contract with Khimki, through the 2019–20 season.
 In 2017–18 season, Khimki made it to the 2018 EuroLeague Playoffs quarterfinals, where they were eliminated by CSKA Moscow, with 3–1 series result.
 Over the season, Shved led the EuroLeague in scoring, with a career-high 21.8 points per game, which earned him the Alphonso Ford EuroLeague Top Scorer Trophy.
 In May 2018, he was named the All-EuroLeague Second Team for the 2017–18 season.

-Return to CSKA Moscow (2021–present)
+Return to CSKA Moscow (2021–2023)

 On August 12, 2021, Shved officially returned to CSKA Moscow of the VTB United League, and of the EuroLeague until it was suspended due to the 2022 Russian invasion of Ukraine, signing a two-year (1+1) deal.
+On August 4, 2023, Shved parted ways with the Russian powerhouse.

+Shanxi Loongs (2023–2024)

+In October 2023, Shved signed with Shanxi Loongs of the Chinese Basketball Association.
+In October 2024, Shved re-signed with Shanxi Loongs, replacing Ibrahima Fall Faye.
+On December 7, Shved was removed from roster, replacing by Ibrahima Fall Faye, Shved didn't part ways with Shanxi Loongs.
+On December 24, his agent confirmed Shved became a free agent.

+Zenit Saint Petersburg (2025)

+On January 18, 2025, Shved signed with Zenit Saint Petersburg.

+UNICS Kazan (2025–present)

+On November 4, 2025, Shved signed with UNICS Kazan.